 The self-reliance tsunami arguably spawned by MOTHER EARTH NEWS in the early 1970s is a revolution for “integrity living.”
 That’s a powerful phrase, but I think it captures the essence of our movement.

 I think most of us who attend MOTHER EARTH NEWS FAIRS and read the full Ogden Publications curriculum have a deep-seated belief that most of modern America is living a lie.
 Hence the notion of “integrity living.”
 For example, it’s simply untrue that industrial farming, monocropping and petroleum-based fertilizers can actually sustain our civilization.
 We simply don’t believe genetically modified corn and soybeans are the difference between abundance and scarcity.

 In our gardens and diversified, decentralized, compost-driven farms, we know how abundant the Earth wants to be if we respectfully massage nature’s templates.
 We don’t have to swagger into nature like a bunch of conquistadors to get the Earth to produce.
 Actually, abundance is nature's default position when we touch our ecological umbilical with awe and reverence.

-Big industrial agri-business would have us think that their Concentrated Animal Feeding Operations (CAFOs) ensure life: that to deprive our planet of CAFOs would mean starvation for millions.
-But those of us who count ourselves among the MOTHER EARTH NEWS family know that pastured livestock — where animals freely move and eat perennials — actually produces more per acre than the grain-chemical-pharmaceutical-petroleum-confinement factory farm.
+Big industrial agribusiness would have us think that their Concentrated Animal Feeding Operations (CAFOs) ensure life — that to deprive our planet of CAFOs would mean starvation for millions.
+But those of us who count ourselves among the MOTHER EARTH NEWS family know that pastured livestock — animals that move freely and eat perennials — actually produce more per acre than the animals on grain-chemical-pharmaceutical-petroleum-confinement factory farms.